crimsonclyde/CrimsonCFG/README.md

 ## Bugs / Todo / Improve

-### Bugs
+### 🐛 Bugs

-- Main Window "Select None" removes all including our essential apps They shall only be removed when pressing "Remove essentials" because there is a warning!
+- Main Window "Select None" removes all apps including essential ones
+  Essential apps should only be removed when pressing "Remove essentials" because there is a warning!
   Rename to "Remove all keep essentials"
-- "Deselect" behaves weird
+- "Deselect" behaves unexpectedly
-  Improve by double click on a singel app removes the app from "Selected playbooks"
+  Improve by making double-click on a single app remove it from "Selected playbooks"
-- "Select All" means select all in the current categorie selected
+- "Select All" missleading since it selects all from the current choosesn category

-### Todo
+### 📝 Todo

 - Secure SSH private key
 - Fix debug messages
+  `[Debug] Filename - Group - Message`

-### Improve
+### 🔧 Improve

 - Debug Messages
-  `[Debug] Filename - Group - Message`
-  Additionally debug shall be visible in the log window right now you have them only on CLI
+  Debug messages should be visible in the log window - currently they only appear on CLI

 ## ✨ Features